Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Empirical Findings

 To understand the importance of vectorization (via \vmap) and JIT compilation (\jit), we ablate JAX's performance on these tasks with and without these two components (Table~\ref{tab:jaxablation}).
 We observe that \jit alone provides up to a 963x improvement, and \vmap alone provides up to a 64x improvement.
 While in most cases \jit provides the larger improvement, on the CIFAR10 CNN we observe that \vmap provides a greater reduction.
 This is because the model is large enough to sufficiently utilize the GPU with its convolutions and hide the Python overhead through asynchronous execution.
 When used in tandem both complement each other, providing a 5160x improvement.

 Similarly, we ablate the components in \ctfp (Table~\ref{tab:tfablation}).
-In TensorFlow, vectorized map will automatically JIT compile your code, meaning we cannot ablate that component separately.
+In TensorFlow, \texttt{vectorized\_map} automatically compiles the code, preventing us from ablating it alone.
 We observe that XLA in TensorFlow 2 is able to reclaim performance lost by not vectorizing, seeing that the non-VMAP XLA performance comes close to VMAP Graph performance in many settings.
-We further see that the non-compiled runtimes are not as extreme as seen in JAX: TensorFlow is better rounded and can run in a reasonable amount of time in all settings.
+We further see the non-compiled runtimes are not as extreme as seen in JAX: TensorFlow is better optimized to run reasonably fast in all settings.

 Finally, we explore the memory consumption behaviour of these implementations (Table~\ref{tab:memory}), observing that running time has a strong negative correlation to memory consumption.
 The modern XLA-compiled libraries provide impressive batch size capability: JAX in the private setting for the MNIST CNN can achieve a larger maximum batch size than PyTorch in the non-private case!
 Also, all the frameworks except JAX and PyVacy struggle with batch sizes on the LSTM.
 Since PyVacy processes examples sequentially, it has a constant memory consumption with respect to batch size, effectively trading off running time for optimal memory use.
 The other frameworks are crippled without access to their fused cuDNN LSTM implementation, while JAX has no issues as its LSTM is composed of primitives.
 Finally, due to the specialized per-example gradient computation afforded by CRB for convolutions, it shows the best memory utilization among the PyTorch frameworks, even beating \ctfp (without XLA) in the CIFAR10 CNN case.